left-on-red/portfolio/README.md

 Python (Python Programming 2019-2020 3rd quarter) - Also taken at WCTC.
 As you may have guessed, it's entirely Python

+Web Development (Intro to Web Development 2019-2020 4th quarter) - Taken at WCTC.
+All general HTML and CSS. each lab and assignment build upon the previous except for a few exceptions.

 ### Special Projects